 👉 Local Tip: After exploring El Morro, head over to El Morro’s esplanade and buy a kite from the kiosks there to spend the afternoon flying kites among the locals.

 Old San Juan

-Old San Juan is just perfect.
+Old San Juan is one of the best places to visit in Puerto Rico.
 The colorful colonial houses, the historical forts, the cobblestone streets, and Spanish-style buildings take visitors back in 500 years of history.
-Whether you choose to stay in Old San Juan or elsewhere in the city, wandering Old San Juan is definitely an experience not to be missed!
+Whether you choose to stay in Old San Juan or elsewhere in the city, wandering these streets is an experience not to be missed!

 👉Local Tip: Due to the COVID 19 pandemic, you have to book your entrance to El Yunque.
 Book your tickets with as much time as possible using this website.
 Tickets are not sold at the entrance.

 Puerto Rico hosts three bioluminescent bays around the island: La Parguera in Lajas, Mosquito Bay in Vieques island, and Laguna Grande in Fajardo.
 Mosquito Bay is the brightest bioluminescent bay in the world, and even after Hurricane Maria, it mesmerizes visitors with its glow night after night!